 Ignore all ‘shoulds’ or thoughts of someone judging you, because this is only coming from your heart, and no one else’s.

 Slowly start to move into the stretch.
 Feel what it feels like to move in this direction.
 Breathe deeply - in as you elongate, and out as you pull into the stretch.
 Go only as far as is comfortable.
 Hold the stretch while you breathe, in and out.

-Intuitive movement is not able how far you can stretch, whether or not you can touch your toes, or how good you look.
-You will receive the benefits of body awareness movements no matter how far you can go, even if you move very little.
+Intuitive movement is not about how far you can stretch, whether or not you can touch your toes, or how good you look.
+It is about receiving just as much benefit of body-increased awareness movements no matter how far you can go, even if you move very little.
 The importance of intuitive movement is that you are aware of the movement and aware of the stretch and aware of your body's response to it!

-Exercise Stretches are a fabulous way to open your body and open your mind to new understanding of yourself.
-When you stretch your body, you 'stretch your mind.'
-It is the metaphor of creating space in your life, by creating space in your body!
+Stretches are a fabulous way to open your body and open your mind to new understanding of yourself.
+When you stretch your body, you 'stretch your heart and your mind.'
+When you create space in your body, you also create space in your life!
 This technique of intuitive movement is very healing for the mind, body and soul.
-You can also see my meditative stretches for runners.

 You will soon discover if you continue your body awareness program, that when you focus on certain areas, certain muscles don’t want to release.
-These are the areas where we have held our issues, our pains for so long, that we know no other way of being.
+These are the areas where you have held your issues, your pains for so long, that you know no other way of being.
 It is very important to pay close attention to these areas and spend most of your time there.